MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/plans/element-usage.md

 # Usage

 Defines the state of a subscriber's data usage on a connection to a Mobile Network Operator (MNO).
-Windows Store apps can retrieve this information using the [**DataPlanStatus**](https://msdn.microsoft.com/library/windows/apps/br207256) class.
+UWP apps can retrieve this information using the [**DataPlanStatus**](https://msdn.microsoft.com/library/windows/apps/br207256) class.

 ## Element hierarchy